Jyotsna0303/DSA/README.md

 3. Leaders in an array
 4. Trapping rain water
 5. Find max sum of K consecutive elements in an given array of size N.
+6. N-bonacci number.
+Print first M N-bonacci number.
+I/P: N=3, M=8 O/P ( 0 ,0,1, 1, 2, 4, 7, 13) ( it is similar to fibonacci where N=2)
+7. Given an array of integers, find if it has an equibrium point.
+8.

 To Do
 2. Rotate an array- juggling algo left and right both rotation